augiavedoni/customers-api/README.md

 # customers-api
-Customer relationship management API required for the CodeSherpas coding assessment.
-I choose Golang as the lenguage for this project.
-Hope you like it :)

 This API aims to represent the organization of customers information.
 Each customer is represented as follows:

 - ID: string